 - 1. Find a reduced event tree - 2.
 Solve the reduced deterministic equivalent with loose accuracy - 3.
-Use this advanced point to generate a warm-start iterate for the complete problem
+Generate a warm-start iterate for the complete problem

 - 1. Find a reduced event tree - 2.
 Solve the reduced deterministic equivalent with loose accuracy - 3.
-Use this advanced point to generate a warm-start iterate for the complete problem - 4.
+Generate a warm-start iterate for the complete problem - 4.
 Solve the complete problem to optimality

 - 1. Find a reduced event tree - 2.
 Solve the reduced deterministic equivalent with loose accuracy - 3.
-Use this advanced point to generate a warm-start iterate for the complete problem - 4.
+Generate a warm-start iterate for the complete problem - 4.
 Solve the complete problem to optimality